NieneB/InternshipReport/index.md

 Further reference about the field names in Drenthe can be found in the book “Van Jeruzalem tot Ezelakker, Levende veldnamenatlas van de Drentse Aa”.
 (Spek et al., 2009)

-The dataset contains in total 1747 polygons with a field-name.
+The datasets contain in total 1747 polygons with a field-name.
 Projection Rd new.
 EPSG28992

 This results in the following coverage of field names: